JiahaoXY/MMSG-DTA/README.md

 ![Overview of ours model](./figures/overview.png)

 ## License
-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details.
 ## Dataset
 All data used in this paper are publicly available can be accessed here:
 - Davis and KIBA: https://github.com/hkmztrk/DeepDTA/tree/master/data